Almighty-Mose/date-planner/NOTES.md

 Food Options - V/Veg/GF/K
 I want it to also have a 'skip' feature to bypass a section/question a user doesn't need.

+# MULTI-STEP FORM
+  Okay, so routing this as answering each question individually and sequentially makes sense.
+The very first thing I need to ask is location, which I can then use to query Zomato for the city_id, which I will need to do basically anything else.
+Once we have location, I can query for all the cuisines in that area to populate the Cuisine question, so they can only select from cuisines that exist in their area.
+  + Location (Where you at?)
+    - City_id (API CALL)
+  + Price
+  + Distance
+  + Cuisine
+    - Requires city_id
+    - Cuisine_ids

 ## ZOMATO API

 Zomato runs on ids for everything, locations, cuisine types, collections.
 I'm wondering if I could store these in my app to minimize API calls to Zomato (but you get 1000 calls per day, so think about that.)